Related publications

 What if you forget something?

-Don’t be afraid to call and ask follow-up questions or go back and drop in unannounced.
+Don’t be afraid to call and ask follow-up questions.
+You could even drop in unannounced.
 A good care home will welcome you and be prepared to answer all your questions.

 By calling Independent Age's free and impartial Helpline, you can get information and advice from one of our friendly advisers, or order our free guides.